-Data on coastal armor within the project area was collected from a variety of sources including a site visit on March 15, 2015, aerial photography, and USACE SAJ Coastal Engineering personnel.
+Data on coastal armor within the project area was collected from a variety of sources including site visits, aerial photography, and USACE SAJ Coastal Engineering personnel.
 Coastal armor value was determined by USACE SAJ Cost Engineering personnel.

 The area modeled contains several types of existing coastal armor including seawalls and revetments constructed of various materials.
 Most of this existing armor has been constructed to protect single family residences from erosion damages.
 Figure 2-2 shows the lots color coded by armor status for a typical stretch of shoreline in the vicinity of R-87 and R-88.
 Lots that are already armored are shown in red.